shapeshed/jekyll.shapeshed.com/_posts/2009-11-16-sass-is-a-beautiful-thing.md

 ---
 layout: post
 title: Sass is a beautiful thing
-excerpt: Sass, or Syntactically Awesome Stylesheets, is a great tool to make managing CSS files more intelligent and easier to maintain.
+description: Sass, or Syntactically Awesome Stylesheets, is a great tool to make managing CSS files more intelligent and easier to maintain.
 categories: [Rails, Ruby, CSS]
 ---